 Pay phones.
 Remember them?
 I sure do.

-I remember knowing the exact location of the pay phones in and around my high school, and the one that stood at the end of the hall in my freshman college dormitory.
+I remember knowing the exact location of the pay phones in and around my high school as well as the one that stood at the end of the hall in my freshman college dormitory.
 It’s where I would stop after a late-night high school party and call my mom, letting her know I was on my way home.
 It’s where every few days at college I would call home “collect” and check in with the parents.

 How lucky are we as parents not to have to depend on pay phones to stay in contact with our kids?
 Well, lucky—you bet.